rbind/DivingIntoGeneticsAndGenomics/content/post/2018-06-29-hugo-academic-theme-blog-down-deployment-some-details.md

 I have been following this [tutorial](https://alison.rbind.io/post/up-and-running-with-blogdown/) from Alison and tips from [Leslie Myint](https://lmyint.github.io/post/hugo-academic-tips/) for some customization for deploying my blogdown website

-It is quites straighforward to have a working site following Alison's guide.
+It is quite straightforward to have a working site following Alison's guide.
 However, you always want some customization of your own site.

 I took the tips from Leslie.